my-devices/sdk/WebTunnel/WebTunnelLogin/README.md

 The main advantage of `remote-login` over using environment variables or configuration files to store the credentials is that only the token is stored on the local machine.
-The token has a limited validity, typically 24 hours, but depending on the macchina.io REMOTE server configuration.
+The token has a limited validity, typically 24 hours, controlled through the macchina.io REMOTE server configuration.

 ## Running remote-login

-`remote-login` usually does not need a configuration file, any parameters can be passed via command-line arguments.
-Some settings can be set using a configuration file (see the `remote-client` [documentation](../WebTunnelClient/README.md) for more information on configuration files).

 At startup, `remote-login` will look for a configuration file named `.remote-login.properties`  in the current user's home directory, and read it if it's present.